 Out to Ao Taan – North Coast

-From the back of the pier at Ao Suan Yai Beach, the road cuts across the island over 2 to 3 km to a crossroads, and by continuing straight on, heads out towards the north and north east coasts respectively.
+From the back of the pier at Ao Suan Yai Beach, the road cuts across the island over 2 to 3 km to a crossroads, where you’ll find Baan Sabai’s couple of bungalows and Kaklai Pool Bar (if open) at the rear of Baan Naifahn – the big white buildings.
+Continue straight over and you are now on the road to the north and north east coasts respectively.

 Eventually, you reach the road-side restaurant of Koh Mak Green View Resort, with the turning down to the actual resort on the left.